Chaos and suspicion in a Ukrainian city spinning out of control

 "Kiev won't consider the referendum legitimate," said a pro-Russian activist who gave his name as Slavik, "but they also came to power illegitimately."

-Asked where the vote was being organized in the city, he replied: "It's a secret, it's confidential.
+Asked where the vote was being organised in the city, he replied: "It's a secret, it's confidential.
 It's too dangerous."

 (Writing by Matt Robinson; editing by Ralph Boulton and Janet Lawrence)